WG 9: Flexibility Markets

 Task 3

-Published outputs from Working Group 9 can be accessed here:
+The published outputs of Working Group 9 can be accessed here:

 Working Group Manager (UK)